Omakase app

 User Research Summary:

-I created a competitive audit comparing two well known food delivery apps, GrubHub and DoorDash, and two fast food restaurants following the trend of menu and delivery apps, Mcdonald's and Panera Bread.
+I created a competitive audit comparing two well-known food delivery apps, GrubHub and DoorDash, and two fast food restaurants following the trend of menu and delivery apps, Mcdonald's and Panera Bread.
 Through this research, all 4 competitors had this in common: Up-to-date Geo Tracking deliveries, visual design, and menu categories.
-However I was shocked to find that there were elements that needed to be fixed from these big companies such as better categorization of items on menu, iconography, and lack of accessibility considerations aside from visuals.
+However, I was shocked to find that there were elements that needed to be fixed from these big companies such as better categorization of items on the menu, iconography, and lack of accessibility considerations aside from visuals.

 Pain Points: